Sample Job Titles:

 Common Work Activities and Tasks:

-- Perform preventive or corrective maintenance on robotic systems or components
+- Perform preventive or corrective maintenance on automated or robotic systems.

 - Maintain service records of robotic equipment or automated production systems

-Certifications and Career Advancement: Robotics Technicians assist manufacturing, mechanical, and electronics engineers in all phases of robotic design, development, production, testing, and operations.
-Robot maintenance technicians are employed either by the manufacturers and distributors of robots or by the robot users.
-These technicians are often responsible for the initial installation of the robot.
+Certifications and Career Advancement: Robotics and Automation Technicians assist manufacturing, mechanical, and electronics engineers in all phases of robotic and automation design, development, production, testing, and operations.
+Robot or industrial automation maintenance technicians are employed either by the manufacturers and distributors of robots or the OEM manufacturer of the automated system as well as the end users of these products.
+These technicians are often responsible for the initial installation of the robot or automated system.
 They may then establish an in-house maintenance and repair program.
 If employed by the robot manufacturer or distributor, maintenance technicians usually respond to service calls.
-These members of the robotics team work closely with engineers and other technical workers.
+These members of the service team work closely with engineers and other technical workers.
 Robotics Engineers: generally need at least a bachelor's degree in engineering to enter this field.
 Because robotics technology draws on the expertise of many different engineering disciplines, engineers who specialize in robotics often have degrees in mechanical, manufacturing, electrical, electronic, or industrial engineering.
 Some colleges and universities now offer robotics engineering degrees.
 Robotics courses typically include training in hydraulics and pneumatics, CADD/CAM systems, numerically controlled systems, microprocessors, integrated systems, and logic.
 It usually takes four to five years to earn a bachelor's degree in engineering.
 Robotics engineers must continually upgrade their technical knowledge to keep abreast of new developments in this rapidly changing field.

 CONNECTIONS TO WORK AND HIGHER EDUCATION

-Industry Certifications available in High School: OSHA 10 Hour General Industry
+Industry Certifications available in High School: OSHA 10 Hour General Industry, Fanuc Robotics, Yaskawa Motoman Robotics, SMC Mechatronics.

 College Credits toward post-secondard certifications/degrees can be earned through Articulation Agreements with TBD